 Thankfully, we’ve put together some simple ideas for entertaining a crowd during the Super Bowl – while still staying on budget.

 Party Decor and Supplies

 If you really want to stay on theme, head to your local Dollar Store for decorations.
-They will have football-inspired serving platters, bowls, cups, signs, and disposable tablecloths to spruce up the party.
-As the name implies, a Dollar Store definitely won’t break the bank as long as you limit yourself to a budget and item count.
+You may be able to find some football-inspired serving platters, bowls, cups, signs, and disposable tablecloths to spruce up the party.
+You can also search around your home for items and decor pieces that bring out your favorite team’s colors.
+As the name implies, a Dollar Store definitely won’t break the bank as long as you limit yourself to a budget.

 Super Bowl Appetizers